i-am-nolan25/Mastermind/README.md

 ## Usage
 After launching the game, follow these steps:

-1.
-Choose the algorithm for code generation (Random, Minimax, DFS).
+1. Choose how you want to play the Mastermind game through 4 options: User, Random, Minimax, and DFS.
-2. Input your guesses based on the feedback provided by the game.
+2. If user, input your guesses based on the feedback provided by the game.
-3. Try to guess the correct sequence within the allotted attempts.
+3. Try to guess the correct sequence within the allotted 12 attempts.
 4. Enjoy and challenge your logic and deduction skills!

+2. If one of the algorithms, enter the number of games you want to simulate.
+3. See the statistics of the algorithm such as the shortest and longest guess for the Mastermind game within the number of games you simulate.
+4. Enjoy and test how efficient each algorithm is.

 ## Dependencies
 Java Runtime Environment (JRE)